5 Simple Ways to Create a Balance Sheet

 The following equation is a simplified representation of what a Balance Sheet calculates: the total sum of your company’s assets equals the value of the company’s liabilities and owner’s equity.

-As with any math equation, you can of course play around with the equation to isolate one category.
+As with any math equation, you can play around with the equation to isolate one category.
 Most business owners and investors use the following equation to calculate the value of the company’s equity.

 2. Calculate Assets

-Assets, money, investments and products the business owns that can be converted into cash, are what put companies in the financial positive.
+Assets, money, investments and products the business owns that can be converted into cash: These are what put companies in the financial positive.
 A thriving company should have assets that are greater than the sum of its liabilities; this creates value in the company’s equity or stock, and opens up opportunities for financing.

 It’s important to list your assets by their liquidity—the facility by which they can be turned into cash—starting with cash itself and moving into long-term investments at the end of the list.
 For the purpose of an annual balance sheet, you can separate your list between “Current Assets,” anything that can be converted into cash within a year or less, and “Fixed Assets,” long-term possessions that can be sold or that retain value down the line, minus depreciation.